Why is June LGBTQIA Pride Month?

 Pride Month is currently celebrated each year in the month of June.
 The purpose of the commemorative month is to recognize the impact that lesbian, gay, bisexual, transgender, queer, intersex, and asexual (LGBTQIA) individuals have had on history locally, nationally, and internationally.

 Pride Month — now known for celebrations including parades, picnics, parties, workshops, symposia, concerts, and festivals — began as a political demonstration in response to the violence that erupted after police raided the Stonewall Inn, a gay nightclub in New York’s Greenwich Village on June 28, 1969.

 At this time New York still enforced strict anti-homosexuality laws and raids of known gay establishments were common, but the officers’ rough treatment of the patrons at the Stonewall Inn angered the community and triggered the “Stonewall Riots” — six days of protests and violent clashes with police in Greenwich Village.

 The Stonewall Riots were a tipping point for the Gay Liberation Movement in the United States and inspired a wave of activism within LGBTQIA communities throughout the country.

-Just one year after the riots, a group came together to commemorate the events with political demonstration on the last Sunday in June, calling it “Gay Pride Day” and coining the term “gay pride” in the process.
+Just one year after the riots, a group came together to commemorate the events with a political demonstration on the last Sunday in June, calling it “Gay Pride Day” and coining the term “gay pride” in the process.
 In major cities across the nation, the day soon grew to encompass a month-long series of events.
 Today, Pride Month is celebrated around the world and events attract millions of participants.
-People gather to celebrate progress made in the acceptance and normalization of queer identities, to call attention to ongoing political injustices, and to memorialize those in the LGBTQIA community who have been lost to hate crimes or HIV/AIDS.
+People gather to celebrate the progress made in the acceptance and normalization of queer identities, to call attention to ongoing political injustices, and to memorialize those in the LGBTQIA community who have been lost to hate crimes or HIV/AIDS.